SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 The use of these three access levels in Swift follows an overall guiding principle:

-* No entity can be defined in terms of an entity that is less visible than itself.
+* No entity can be defined in terms of an entity with a lower access level.

 For example:

-* A public variable cannot be defined as having a private type, because the private type might not be visible to users of the public variable.
+* A public variable cannot be defined as having an internal or private type, because the type might not be available everywhere that the public variable is used.
-* A function cannot be more visible than its parameter types and return type, because the function could then be used in situations where its constituent types were not visible to the surrounding code.
+* A function cannot have a higher access level than its parameter types and return type, because the function could then be used in situations where its constituent types are not available to the surrounding code.

 The specific implications of this guiding principle for different aspects of the language are covered in detail below.